Federico-Conti/digital-forensics/Theory/src/Windows Forensics/note.md

 5. `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\UserAssist`
    - Tracks executables run by the user.
+   -  `{CEBFF...}` trace the execution of the app directly with a click on the .exe
+   - `{F4E57...}` trace the execution of applications by clicking on the .lnk

-   - **Note**: If only the application name is visible (without the path), it indicates the executable was run directly from the user's home directory.
+   - **Note**: If only the application name is visible (without the path), it indicates the executable was run directly from START or Task Bar
    - **Historical Functionality**: Introduced in Windows XP and still present today, it tracks the most frequently used applications by the user.
      - **Purpose**: Historically used to manage the population of the Windows Start Menu.
      - Tracks detailed information about applications executed by each user.